eristow/terraform_learning/cli/terraform_cli/README.md

 * `mv`:
   * Moves or renames a resource to a new state file
   * Useful for combining modules or resources from other states, but don't want to destroy and recreate them
+  * Example: `terraform state mv -state-out=../terraform.tfstate aws_instance.example_new aws_instance.example_new` where the first argument is the source and the second is the destination
+    * Resources must be unique, so `mv` can rename resources as well

 ---